GramGra07/GramGra07/README.md

 ## About me!

-### - I am a Junior in High School and I am in soccer and robotics
+### - I am a Senior in High School and I am in soccer and robotics

 ### - [First Tech Challenge][ftc] robotics team 5115 Lead Programmer